serokell/ton-paychan/doc/Payment-channel.md

 1. Check that their `uome` field of the IOU is not greater than our recorded `weOwe` value.
-It is impossible that a honest party would think that we owe them more than what we think we ever promised, thus it implies that the other party is trying to cheat, so this IOU is rejected and the other party is reported.
+It is impossible that a honest party would think that we owe them more than what we think we ever promised, thus it implies that the other party is trying to cheat or their state is corrupted, so the IOU has to be rejected.
 2. Check that `(iou - uome)` is not greater than their share contributed to the channel.
 Otherwise reject the IOU.
 3. Compare their `iou` with our `theyOwe`: